dotnet/linker/src/linker/README.md

 That is compiled against the linker to `Foo.dll` assembly.

+You can let the linker know where this assembly is located either by passing it's full path:

+`--custom-assembly D:\Bar\Foo.dll`

+Or by specifying an additional directory to search for references together with the assembly file name:

+`-d D:\Bar --custom-assembly Foo.dll`

-You can ask the linker to add it at the end of the pipeline:
+You can now ask the linker to add the custom step at the end of the pipeline:

-`illinker -s Foo.FooStep,Foo -a program.exe`
+`illinker --custom-step Foo.FooStep --custom-assembly D:\Bar\Foo.dll -a program.exe`

 Or you can ask the linker to add it after a specific step:

-`illinker -s MarkStep:Foo.FooStep,Foo -a program.exe`
+`illinker --custom-step MarkStep:Foo.FooStep --custom-assembly D:\Bar\Foo.dll -a program.exe`

 Or before a specific step:

-`illinker -s Foo.FooStep,Foo:MarkStep`
+`illinker --custom-step Foo.FooStep:MarkStep --custom-assembly D:\Bar\Foo.dll -a program.exe`

 ## Mono specific options